Well, I just got it and I'm just printing it, but I haven't had a chance to read it, so I can't do it right now.

 Let's go back, shall we?

-In Tucson, University of Arizona, during the Together We Thrive, Tucson and America political event to pay tribute to the January 8th shooting victims.
+This is January 12th of 2011 in Tucson, University of Arizona, during the Together We Thrive Tucson and America political event to pay tribute to the January 8th shooting victims.

 I think that was Gabby.

-Yeah, that was the Gabby Gifford's uh they turned it into a political event.
+And they turned it into a political event.

-And here's what Obama had to say, among other things at that event.
+And here's what Obama had to say, among other things, at that event.

-At a time when we are far too eager to lay the blame for all that ails the world at the feet of those who happen to think differently than we do.
+At a time when our discourse has become so sharply polarized, at a time when we are far too eager to lay the blame for all that ails the world at the feet of those who happen to think differently than we do.

-Pause for a moment and make sure that we're talking with each other in a way that heals.
+It's important for us to pause for a moment and make sure that we're talking with each other in a way that heals, not in a way that wounds.

 That was Obama.

-That was Obama genuine.
+That was Obama Junior.

 There was a union guy shouting that at a Fox producer yesterday.